ethereum/ethereum-org-website/src/content/roadmap/statelessness/index.md

 ## Reducing storage for nodes {#reducing-storage-for-nodes}

-There are several ways to reduce the amount of data each node has to store, each requiring Ethereums' core protocol to be updates to a different extent:
+There are several ways to reduce the amount of data each node has to store, each requiring Ethereum's core protocol to be updates to a different extent:

 - **History expiry**: enable nodes to discard state data older than X blocks, but does not change how Ethereum client's handle state data
 - **State expiry**: allow state data that is not used frequently to become inactive.
 Inactive data can be ignored by clients until it is resurrected.